augustofabianrodrigues/anime-op/docs/architecture.md

 For usage in the _Base App_ it is build as an AMD module which registers the web component.

-For both development and build [Direflow](https://direflow.io/get-started) does the trick.
+For both development and build, [Direflow](https://direflow.io/get-started) does the trick.

 ### Component Hierarchy